jlevy/kmd/README.md

 show
 ```

-## Other Ways to Run kmd
+## Other Ways to Run Kmd

-You can also run kmd directly from your regular shell, by giving a kmd shell
+You can also run kmd directly from your regular shell, by giving a kmd shell command.
-command.

 ```
 # Transcribe a video and summarize it: